 Later it was discovered that Leah has not visited the friend.
 Where did she go for that 75 minutes on Valentine's night?
 Did she meet anybody?

 8am.
 Leah gets up and leaves for work.
 Her parents have already left for their work.
 She sets off on her normal route, wearing a black coat, skinny black jeans, black Converse high top shoes and carrying a small black rucksack.
 Underneath her coat she wears a distinctive grey hoodie, which has the logo of her dad's Stewartby Taekwondo club.

 8.13am.
-CCTV footage shows her walking along Buzzacott Lane in Furzton.
-That was the last confirmed sighting of Leah.
-It was eight months ago.
+CCTV footage shows her walking along Buzzacott Lane in Furzton .
+That was the last confirmed sighting of Leah..
+It was 243 days ago – nearly 35 weeks.

 8.34am.
 Leah's mobile phone is switched off.